tejasbhatkal/LibraryManagement/README.md

 SQL books Table
 id --> Primary Key ,
-issued_by --> id of the user who has issued the book , name --> name of the user ,
+issued_by --> id of the user who has issued the book (-1 if not issued) , name --> name of the user ,